mvolkmann/blog/src/dart.md

 All positional arguments must preceded the named ones.

 Positional arguments can be required or optional.
-All required positional arguments must appear before optional ones and all the optional arguments must be inside square brackets.
+All required positional arguments must appear before the optional ones.
+Required parameters cannot be given default values.
+All optional arguments must be inside square brackets.
+They must either have a default value or an optional type (ending with `?`).

 In the following example, `req1` and `req2` are required parameters and `opt1` and `opt2` are optional.
 If only two arguments are passed,